-After first enrollment, students in the Full-Time program may petition the Academic Policy Board to transfer into the Langone Part-time MBA Program for any semester after their first in the MBA program.
+After first enrollment, students in the Full-Time MBA program may petition the Academic Policy Board to transfer into the Langone Part-time MBA program for any semester after their first in the MBA program.
 The petition must include the following information:

 - Student's name.

 - The semester the student would like to transfer to the Langone Part-time MBA Program.

 - The number of credits the student has completed.

 - A statement of the circumstances prompting this request (i.e., full-time job offer).

 - A proposed plan of study for the remainder of the program.

 - For international students: confirmation of either an "H-1" or other applicable visa to replace the F-1 visa status

 If approved, the student must meet with an Academic Advisor in Academic Affairs and Advising to sign a contract outlining the student's understanding of the conditions of acceptance into the Langone Part-time MBA program.
 The contract states that, upon transfer to the Langone Part-time MBA program, the student will have all current student privileges, responsibilities and restrictions of the Langone Part-time MBA program (i.e., credit loads, career services, tuition rates*.)
 Students may not revert to Full-time status after switching programs.

 *Change of status may result in additional pro-rated tuition charges.